uwcarg/carg.uw.edu/_pages/research.md

 ## Clinical Analytics

 **High-risk patient prediction**
-We are currently exploring predictive analytics solutions are tools that may be beneficial in the early detection of sepsis or death related to sepsis.
-Many healthcare systems across the country use the same SIRS/qSOFA criteria for detection.
-However, because this general rule may not be best applied to these patients of high-risk.
+We are currently exploring predictive analytics solutions tools that may be beneficial in the early detection of sepsis or death related to sepsis.
+Many healthcare systems across the country use SIRS/qSOFA criteria for detection.
+However, this general rule may not be best applied to these patients of high-risk.
 We are currently in the beginning stages of working and creating a customized sepsis detection algorithm for Harborview Medical Center.

 **Authentication behaviors to access clinical data**